ArijTrad/java_for_iset_rades/README.md

 # java_for_iset_rades
 here is a full java course for Higher Institute of Technological Studies ISET Rades students

-you can find the video here
+you can find the video here...